CapucineLeroux/Performance-Optimization-for-Computer-Vision-and-Natural-Language-Processing-May-2023---COMS6998-CU/LSTM_Model/LSTM_README.md

 ## How to run
 The notebooks have been run on Google Colab using a V100 GPU and High-RAM config.
 Remove the google colab drive cells to run it on another computer.

+## Results
+The optimal batch size is 128 and the optimal number of workers is 0.
+The structured pruning (90 percent) reduces learnable parameters from 34,731,77 to 3,528,662.
+These optimizations induce an overall speed up of x2.